Symposia

 With rising demand for anti-obesity medications, compounded alternatives are drawing attention.
 This session examines their potential to improve access, alongside key safety concerns and FDA regulatory policies-giving clinicians the evidence needed to navigate this evolving treatment landscape.

-Life After Weight Loss – How Much Muscle Loss Is Too Much?
+Life After Weight Loss—How Much Muscle Loss Is Too Much?

 Weight loss isn’t just about fat.
-This session explores the critical role of muscle across the lifespan, how obesity affects muscle quality, and emerging research on muscle loss with GLP-1 therapy-highlighting implications for long-term health and treatment strategies.
+This session explores the critical role of muscle across the lifespan, how obesity affects muscle quality, and emerging research on muscle loss with GLP-1 therapy, highlighting implications for long-term health and treatment strategies.

-T1 T5: Metabolism & Clinical Practice
+T1 T5: PHYSIOLOGY & CLINICAL PRACTICE

 Liver on the Brink: Optimizing Treatment of MASLD for People With Obesity